Orange Cranberry Bundt Cake Recipe

-Also ideal when you want an afternoon treat!
+It's also ideal when you want an afternoon treat!

-Adapted from Belinda Jeffrey's recipe
+Adapted from Belinda Jeffrey's Recipe

 The really beautiful orange cake recipe was the first I tried from Belinda Jeffery's award-winning cookbook, "Mix and Bake."
 It got me hooked on baking, and on her recipes.
 Almost all of the recipes in this book are incredible, and I'm already on my second copy—the first was worn out!

 I have modified Belinda's recipe by reducing the amount of sugar, increasing the cranberries, and slightly upping the amount of vanilla and orange peel.
 I also usually add a bit of orange liqueur to the glaze, but only when no kids will be eating it!

 Belinda is a professional chef, but her true passion is baking.

 Not the fancy, decorated cakes and fancy biscuits you can get from patisseries, but simple and fast, fully flavored family favorites.